 Today there is a short walk near the Tennessee Aquarium called which represents the beginning of the Trail of Tears.

 PHOTO: Library of Congress

-Each of Tennessee's four large cities can claim that they had a Civil War battle.
-But Chattanooga had much more than that; it had an invasion; then a battle (Chickamauga); then a seige; then a series of manuevers; then another battle (Lookout Mountain); and then another battle.
+Each of Tennessee's four large cities can claim it had a Civil War battle.
+But Chattanooga had much more than that.
+It had an invasion; a battle; a seige; a series of manuevers; another battle; and then another battle.

-Union and Confederate troops fight so hard for it?
-Railroads.
+Union and Confederate troops fought so hard over the city because of railroads.
 In the years before the Civil War, two of the most important railroads in the South were the one that linked Nashville to Savannah, Georgia, and the one that linked Memphis to Charleston, South Carolina.
 These two rail links intersected in Chattanooga.

-In 1863 a Confederate army under General Braxton Bragg retreated southeast through Tennessee, following the route that now closely follows Interstate 24.
-In July that army marched into Chattanooga, and a couple of months later they retreated out of Chattanooga, still heading southeast.
+In 1863 a Confederate army under General Braxton Bragg retreated southeast through Tennessee, following the route that now follows Interstate 24.
+In July that army marched into Chattanooga, and a couple of months later it retreated out of Chattanooga, still heading southeast.
 The union troops invaded the city and probably felt pretty good about themselves as they chased the Confederate army toward Georgia.

 An artist's depiction of the Battle of Chickamauga Creek

-For some reason Chattanooga produces more than its share of fun things to eat and drink.
+Chattanooga produces more than its share of fun things to eat and drink.
 Here are three of them:

-After adding a third partner named John Lupton, the Chattanooga businessmen began bottling Coke and selling bottling rights to other companies across the county.
-And it was then and only then that people across the country began buying and drinking Coke in large quantities.
+After adding a third partner, the Chattanooga businessmen began bottling Coke and selling bottling rights to other companies across the county.
+It was then and only then that people across the country began buying and drinking Coke in large quantities.

 The first Krystal restaurant